Is it Alzheimer's?

 How Alzheimer's Affects Daily Life

 Alzheimer's progression leads to changes that affect daily life.
 Patients develop increasing difficulties such as balancing a checkbook or getting lost easily.
-Progression can result in the inability to recognize loved ones, loss of language skills, and physical problems such as loss of balance or incontinence.
+Progression can result in the inability to recognize loved ones, loss of language skills, and physical problems such as loss of balance and/or incontinence.

 Alzheimer's and Driving